HW 1: List

 To get started, log in to your development environment and get the starter code.

-cd ~/code/personal/ git pull staff master cd hw-list
+cd ~/code/personal/ git pull staff main cd hw-list

 To build the code, run

 make, which should create four binaries:

 lwords.
 Make sure not to commit and push any binaries when submititng to the autograder.
 You can get rid of unnecessary binaries using

 You’ll notice that for some files, only the object files without the source are provided.
 Part of being able to program means being able to work with the abstractions you’re provided, so we’ve left out implementations which are not necessary for you to complete this assignment.s

 list.h provides the Pintos list abstraction which is taken directly from the Pintos source code.